What is an antegrade pyelogram?

 Once the needle has been inserted, the radiologist may put a thin wire through the

 needle.
-This will let him or her put in a thin tube (catheter), a nephrostomy tube,
+This will let them put in a thin tube (catheter), a nephrostomy tube, or other

-The radiologist will remove the needle if you do not need a nephrostomy tube.
+The radiologist will remove the needle if you don't need a nephrostomy tube.

 What happens after an antegrade pyelogram?

-After the procedure, you will be taken to the recovery room.
-Medical staff will watch
+After the test, you will be taken to the recovery room.
+Medical staff will watch your

 Your urine will be watched closely to see how much of it you are making and if you